Alabama A&M hosts Ognacevic and Lipscomb

 Lipscomb Bisons (6-2) at Alabama A&M Bulldogs (2-5)

 The Bisons are 1-2 on the road.
-Lipscomb is 1-1 in games decided by less than 4 points.
+Lipscomb is eighth in the ASUN with 9.0 offensive rebounds per game led by Hank Hutcheson averaging 3.0.

 TOP PERFORMERS: Garrett Hicks is scoring 16.4 points per game and averaging 3.1 rebounds for the Bulldogs.
 Messiah Thompson is averaging 2.0 made 3-pointers for Alabama A&M.